naman14310/Interview_Prep/Project Notes/torrent/HTTP protocol.md

 **Port: 80**

 HTTP stands for Hypertext Transfer Protocol.
 It is a set of rule which is used for transferring data like, audio, video, images, text and other multimedia files on world wide web.
 HTTP does not have any security.
+HTTP transfers data in MIME format.

 <br>